-Please complete both the application form and information for administrator form by no later than 5.00 p.m. on 17 January 2022.
+- 1. the application form and - 2. information for administrator form by no later than 09.00 a.m. on 10 March 2025.
 It will not be an acceptable alternative to submit a CV.

 We are committed to equal opportunities, valuing diversity and to selecting the best candidate for the post.
 We will make any reasonable adjustment required for people with a disability.
 Completion of the equalities monitoring information on the information for administrator form is optional, but we would appreciate it if you would complete it to help us to monitor the effectiveness of our advertising and appointment processes.
 The information you provide will not be made available to the appointment panel before the appointment decision is made.